 Track the end to end customer journey with MoesifLearn More

 You Probably Pipe Your Logs into Kibana

 If you want to gain insights from your API log data, then you’re probably piping those logs into Kibana.
 If you’re not familiar, Kibana is one of the most popular, if not the most popular, tools for log visualization.
 It’s part of the Elastic Stack (formerly ELK Stack), which consists of three open source projects: Elasticsearch, Logstash, and Kibana.
 Elasticsearch is a search and analytics engine built on Apache Lucene.
 Logstash is a server-side data processing pipeline.
 And Kibana lets you explore and visualize Elasticsearch data.

-Like any stack, you’ll need to put the pieces together.
+Like any stack, you’ll need to put the microservices architecture pieces together.
 While they work well together, these are three separate tools also used apart.
 You’ll need to stitch together the customer journey data, from UI to API.
 These traces, as they’re called in Kibana terms, are important for turning data into something actionable.
 It’s not as simple as connecting logs and being done—you need to determine what’s needed, handle collisions, and assume the ongoing cost of growing indices.